musselwhizzle/Focus-Points/docs/Focus Points.md

    | Auto    | Same as 'Info'.
 Recommended setting.
 No noticeable slow down of plugin. |

-<u>Hint</u>: "Auto" logging will start on an empty log file for each image.
+<u>Hint</u>: "Auto" logging will start on an empty logfile for each image.
 When opening such a logfile, this will immediately focus on what just happened on the recent image.
 For all other logging levels, the logfile will be emptied only in case of loading the plugin, which happens at the time of starting LrC or explicitely reloading the plugin.

 **Updates**